ceilingfans/bfc-rs/README.md

 To *parse* the stream of tokens we need to write a program called the [Parser](https://en.wikipedia.org/wiki/Parsing) (who would have guessed). "what does the parser give you?", well in most cases, it will return an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 The Abstract Syntax Tree.
 What even is that??
 Which country does the tree come from??
-No, its not a plant, its just a data structure most programming languages use to grammarticize the stream of tokens.
+No, it's not a plant, it's just a data structure most programming languages use to grammarticize the stream of tokens.
-Lets take math for example.
+Let's take math for example.
 Say we have a simple expression like `x = 1 + 2 * 3`.
 Once we *tokenize* it we will get something like:
 ```
 Variable {
 	literal: "x",